kartonfarkas/api_docs/source/suite/contacts/listing_contact_lists.rst

 Listing Contact Lists
 =====================

-Returns a list of contact lists which can be used as recipient source for the email.
+Returns a list of the available contact lists of the customer.

 Endpoint
 --------